jolivain/trusted-firmware-a/docs/components/cot-binding.rst

                        This property is required for all non-root certificates.

-                       This property is not required for root-certificates as it is validated using root of trust public key provided by platform.
+                       This property is not required for root-certificates as root-certificates are validated using root of trust public key provided by platform.

                 Value type: <phandle>

         - signing-key
-                Usage: This property is used to refer extension node present in parent certificate and it is required property for all non- root certificates which are authenticated using public-key present in parent certificate.
+                Usage: This property is used to refer public key node present in parent certificate and it is required property for all non- root certificates which are authenticated using public-key present in parent certificate.